 CLASSICAL STUDIES MAJOR: A flexible major that provides a student with the opportunity to develop a well-coordinated, inter-disciplinary program in Classical Literature, History and Thought.
-The required thirty-two (32) credits must include twelve (12) credits in an ancient language and twenty (20) credits of courses focused on the ancient world, of which at least twelve (12) must be listed or cross-listed as Classical Studies (CLAS).
+The required 32 credits will include 12 credits in an ancient language and 20 credits of courses focused on the ancient world, of which at least 12 must be listed or cross-listed as Classical Studies (CLAS).
 (More work in the ancient language may be substituted for some of these CLAS courses.)
 The balance of credits may come from more CLAS courses or, in consultation with your Classics advisor, from courses focused on the ancient world, such as ART 109, IDS 171, and PHIL 230.
 It is possible to incorporate a Latin teaching minor within this major.

-Study-abroad programs are available in Athens, Rome and elsewhere.
+Study-abroad programs are available in Athens, Turkey and elsewhere.

-CLASSICAL LANGUAGES MINOR: A minor consists of twenty (20) credits, of which sixteen (16) must be in either Latin or Greek, and at least four (4) in Classical Studies courses (CLAS).
+CLASSICAL LANGUAGES MINOR: A minor consists of 20 credits, of which 16 must be in either Latin or Greek, and four (4) in Classical Studies courses (CLAS) or the chosen language.